 Our Hockey Pool Fundraiser program runs online from our web site with any web browser you choose to use.
 There is nothing to load onto your computer.
 We do not gather any financial information.
 It is safe, secure, and very user friendly.

-As the pool manager, you will base your pool on the game results of any professional or local hockey team throughout the season, eg. Toronto Maple Leafs’ Saturday Night Games for instance.
+You will base your pool on the game results of any professional or local hockey team throughout the season.
+Let's use the Toronto Maple Leafs’ Saturday Night Games for this example.

 The system will then automatically determine the winning tickets by matching any of the clock times